jostylr/event-when/eventwhen.md

 We pass in data, emitter, args, event string into the handler functions.
 This order was chosen in likelihood of use.
 The event string is needed for the .when handler to do its job.

+All of the handlers are encapsulated in a try...catch that then calls the emitter's .error method (which can be overwritten).
+The default will rethrow the error with more information.

     function (data, emitter, ev, that, args) {
         var handler = this,